dysthesis/episteme/System calls.md

 ### `c0_epc`

 `epc` stands for exception program counter, which is returns the address of the instruction that was about to be executed before an interrupt.

+The operating system will restart the instructions here.

 ---
 # References